IntelLabs/hec-p-isa-tools/kerngen/README.md

-You can add new kernel generators that you have developed by creating a class that inherits from the `HighOp` abstract class (interface) and implementing the `to_pisa` method; turning this instruction into a p-isa instruction class.
+You can add new kernel generators that you have developed by creating a class that inherits from the `HighOp` abstract class (interface) and implementing the `to_pisa` method; turning this instruction into a p-ISA instruction class.
 Examples can be seen in the simpler implementations given in [basic.py](./pisa_generators/basic.py).
 Also, provide a class method `from_string` that will be passed the args for that command.